IviFoundation/IviOrganization/OperatingProcedures/IVI-1.2_OperatingProcedures_v1.91-2018-10-19.md

 ### Summary of Voting Requirements

-**Table 4‑1**, *Summary of Voting Requirements*, summarizes the voting requirements for various measures.
+The following table summarizes the voting requirements for various measures:

 | **Process Step**  | **Description** | **Create a new specification or Working Group** | **Major Change** | **Minor Change** | **Editorial** |
 |:--:|:--:|:--:|:--:|:--:|:--:|